GeneticsLab for iOS Support

 The issue inspector

 Detecting and solving common errors in DNA, RNA and amino acid sequences is one of the most powerful GeneticsLab features.
 You may reach the issue inspector by tapping the second button from the bottom right corner on the Workspace view.
-By the moment, the analyzer can detect and solve three kind of issues:
+By the moment, the analyzer can detect and solve three kinds of issues:

 - Invalid input characters.
 This includes any character not being an A, C, G, T, U or any of the extended genetic code characters if its use is allowed.

 - Ambiguous amino acid generation.
 This happens when a parsed codon does not have enough information to code for a concrete amino acid.
-Note that some codons may still translate into an amino acid if their third base is not set to A, C, G or T; since the genetic code is actually degenerated.
+Note that some codons may still translate into an amino acid if their third base is not set to A, C, G or T; since the genetic code actually is degenerated.
 However, being too unspecific might lead to an ambiguous translation.

 The sequence statistics screen allows you to get information about the different symbol proportions in your sequence.
 You may reach the issue inspector by tapping the third button from the bottom right corner on the Workspace view.